 Open burning is banned during “Smog Season” which is from May through September.
 These months are the hottest and sunniest times of the year.
 During this time, the sun can intensify the creation of smog which in turn causes the smoke to stay low creating a greater concern for health and safety.

 Smog builds when summertime sunlight “cooks” everyday emissions from motor vehicles, industry, paints, solvents and gasoline fumes.
 When the pollutants react with the summertime sunlight, they form ground-level ozone, the main component in smog.
 Smog can inflame breathing passages, decrease the lungs’ working capacity, cause shortness of breath, pain when inhaling deeply, wheezing, and coughing.
 It can cause eye and nose irritation and it dries out the protective membranes of the nose and throat and interferes with the body’s ability to fight infection, increasing susceptibility to illness.
 Hospital admissions and respiratory deaths often increase during periods when ozone levels are high.

-If you have additional questions or concerns, please contact Walker County Emergency Services Headquarters at (706) 539-1255.
+If you have additional questions or concerns, please contact Walker County Fire Rescue at (706) 539-1255.